nodejs/node-eps/002-es6-modules.md

   // this in a way mimics:
   //   1. calling ModuleNamespaceCreate(this, exports)
-  //   2. populating the [[Namespace]] field of this Module Record Module(Object exports);
+  //   2. populating the [[Namespace]] field of this Module Record DynamicModule(Object exports);

-  // get a list of imports we need to perform prior to evaluation ImportEntry[] ImportEntries();

-  // get a list of what this exports
-  ExportEntry[] ExportEntries();

-  // cannot be called prior to Run() completing
-  //
-  // return a ModuleNamespace view of this Module's exports ModuleNamespace Namespace();

-  // required prior to Run()
-  //
-  // this will add the bindings to the lexical environment of
-  // the Module
-  FillImports(ImportBinding[] bindings);
 }

 class ImportEntry {
   String ModuleRequest();

-  // note: if ImportName() is "*", the module takes the Namespace()
+  // note: if ImportName() is "*", the Loader
+  // must take the Namespace() and not directly the module
   // as required by ECMA262
   String ImportName();

   String LocalName();
 }
 class ImportBinding {
-  ImportBinding(String importName, Module delegate, String delegateExportName);
+  ImportBinding(String importLocalName, Module delegate, String delegateExportName);
 }
 ```